d-wasserman/arc-sampling-and-scoring/README.md

+# Distribution Summary
+A set of ArcGIS tools that use Numpy and Pandas to help with different data analysis tasks such as standarizing data and creating group IDs.
+The documentation for each tool in the scripts folder and toolbox will be placed in the read me in the section below.

 # StandarizeFields Summary
 This 10.4 ArcGIS scripting tool is designed to take selected fields and create an added field with a Z score for each one of the selected fields.
 # Usage